BEST GUIDE TO CHINA

 The country’s most populated province is also the wealthiest.
 Locals speak Cantonese, and migrants from all over China come to Guangdong to find work and a better life.

-Tech city, Shenzhen, is China’s version of Silicon Valley and fast becoming an economic rival to Hong Kong.
+Tech city, Shenzhen, is China’s version of Silicon Valley and is now an economic rival to Hong Kong.

 Shandong province is the home of Tsingtao Beer.
 Image by Mike Cairnduff.

-In coastal city Qingdao, you can marvel at the German-era architecture, fight for a spot at the busy beaches or drink the well-known export beer, Tsingtao.
+In coastal city Qingdao, you can marvel at the German-era architecture before fighting for a spot at one of the busy beaches.

 Henan is famous for Kung Fu.
 Image by danieltayxs on Pixabay.